 Introduction & Context

 Gray-body radiation is the dominant mode of heat loss from hot, uninsulated process equipment.
-Unlike ideal black bodies, real metallic surfaces emit only a fraction of the theoretical maximum; this fraction is the emissivity \( \varepsilon \).
+Unlike ideal black bodies, whose behavior is described in our black body radiation calculation, real metallic surfaces emit only a fraction of the theoretical maximum; this fraction is the emissivity \( \varepsilon \).
 Accurate prediction of radiative flux \( E \) is essential for:

 • Designing fired heaters, reformers and cracking furnaces